-The Aquatics Center offers American Red Cross Learn-to-Swim group swim lessons for all ages and ability levels year round.
-Below you will find descriptions of each swim level.
+The Aquatics Center offers American Red Cross group swim lessons for all ages and ability levels year round.

 Private, Small Group, & Specialized Group Swim Lessons

 For swimmers interested in more individualized attention we also offer private swim lessons year round.
-Due to the high demand of summer time request we do have a waiting list.
+Due to the high demand we do have a waiting list.
+We have begun scheduling Saturday private lessons!
 If you are interested please provide us with your availability and we will do our best to accommodate you.
 Private lessons will only be offered according to availability of instructors.

 Specialized lessons for groups of 6-20 swimmers.
 This option is available for recreation groups, home-school organizations, church groups and any other community groups.
 For more information on special group options including scheduling and rates, please contact our Aquatics Coordinator at email@example.com or 910-755-8578.